 Students may voluntarily withdraw from the University for any reason prior to the

 midpoint of the term.
-After the midpoint of the term, the Dean of Students (currently
+After the midpoint of the term, the Vice President of Student

-the VPSES) may grant a voluntary medical withdrawal to students who are able to demonstrate
+and Enrollment Services may grant a voluntary medical withdrawal to students who are

-medical or psychological reasons that prevent or detrimentally interfere with the
+able to demonstrate medical or psychological reasons that prevent or detrimentally

-student's ability to continue studies at the time.
-Except under unusual circumstances,
+interfere with the student's ability to continue studies at the time.
+Except under

 Medical withdrawals will be granted for a specified period and return may be contingent on the satisfaction of certain conditions.
 If applicable, a student withdrawal agreement may specify the reasons for and period of withdrawal, detail any conditions necessary for reinstatement, and provide that a hold will be placed on the student's registration status until the student is eligible for reinstatement.